aleksasavovic/concurencyThesis/README.md

-# Java Synchronization and Performance Analysis
+# Analysis, Application, and Performance of Different Concurrency Models and Synchronization Strategies

 This repository contains the implementation and analysis for my **Master's Thesis**, which explores various Java synchronization methods, the Java Memory Model (JMM), and the impact of the Just-In-Time (JIT) compiler on performance.
 The project uses **Java Microbenchmark Harness (JMH)** to measure synchronization performance on a range of problems.